HowToDoInJava

 console.log(dataY); //Not available outside function; dataY is undefined

-• Variables can be used before you declare or initialize them.
-Their value will be undefined in this case, but there will not be any runtime error.
+• Variables can be used before we either declare or initialize them.
+In this case, the value of the variable will be undefined, but there will not be any runtime error.

 function fun()